oracle-livelabs/apex/apex-professional-hol22/6-calculate-fees-activities/6-calculate-fees-activities.md

 ## Task 1: Navigate to Workflow Designer

-Now that we have defined the Approval and Action tasks, let us go back to the Doctor Appointment Workflow and resume from where we left off.
+Now that we have defined the Approval and Action tasks, let us go back to the Calculate Fees Workflow and resume from where we left off.

 1. Navigate to **Shared Components**.